1# Way to write a goodwill letter to remove any negative item

 What is a Goodwill Letter?

-There are several reasons why you might consider writing a goodwill letter:
+There are several compelling reasons to consider composing a goodwill letter:

 How to Write a Goodwill Letter